OCHA-DAP/hdx-python-api/README.md

 ## Usage
 The library has detailed API documentation which can be found here: [http://ocha-dap.github.io/hdx-python-api/](http://ocha-dap.github.io/hdx-python-api/).
 The code for the library is here: [https://github.com/ocha-dap/hdx-python-api](https://github.com/ocha-dap/hdx-python-api).

-Please note that the library only works on Python 3.

 ## Getting Started
 ### Creating the API Key File